 Welcome to the bustling city of Bangkok, where there is so much to engage your senses that it is hard to stay still for a minute, just like the traffic.
 With all these hecticness and glorious Thai food options, relaxing massages and endless night markets, how can one keep fit and healthy, and achieve work and wellness balance?

-That’s where there is 1 very interesting sport that one can consider, growing steadily all these years.
-It’s expanding even faster across Asia after it made it to the World Olympics in Tokyo… indoor rock climbing and bouldering.
+That’s where there’s 1 interesting sport that one can consider, growing steadily all these years.
+It’s expanding even faster across Asia after it made it to the World Olympics in Tokyo (next up in Paris!)… and it is indoor rock climbing and bouldering.

-With the country opening up again after the pandemic, rock climbing and bouldering is back in full glory and picking up traction among the locals and travelers like me alike.
+With the country opening up again after the pandemic, rock climbing and bouldering are back in full glory and gaining traction among locals and travelers like me.

-Bouldering compared to rock climbing, is climbing stripped down to the bare essentials.
+Bouldering, compared to rock climbing, is stripping down the act of climbing to the bare essentials.
 Leaving behind ropes and harnesses and using just climbing shoes and some chalk over thick safety mats, the challenge is to climb short but potentially tricky routes just high enough to be exciting, but not dangerous.
 Bouldering is one of the best and easiest ways to start climbing.

-I visited some awesome rock climbing gyms in Bangkok City when I was based there for a couple of months, and really enjoyed it immensely, so wanted to share where you can check them out and get a really good full-body workout as well.
+I visited some awesome gyms for rock climbing in Bangkok City when I was based there for a couple of months and enjoyed it immensely, so I wanted to share where you can check them out and get a really good full-body workout.

 Top 7 Indoor Rock Climbing Gyms in Bangkok (Bouldering)